ibexa/documentation-developer/docs/multisite/languages/back_office_translations.md

 !!! note

-    Run `composer run post-update-cmd` which both install your translations to JavaScript through Bazinga, and clear the default SiteAccess cache.
+    Run `composer run post-update-cmd` which both install your JavaScript translations using the `BazingaJsTranslationBundle`, and clear the default SiteAccess cache.
     Run `php bin/console cache:clear --siteaccess=admin` to clear the Back Office cache (adapt SiteAccess if needed).